Qolore7/moonshadow/README.md

 **REMINDER:** This list does not work with non-English and non-Steam/GOG versions of the game.

 If you have any other installation issues, I may need to update the list.
-Please drop by the [Viva New Vegas](https://discord.gg/DhX5S27) Discord server to report any errors!
+Please drop by the [Discord](https://discord.gg/SZGAXZYtHf) to report any errors!

 # Startup